wormtable/wormtable/docs/source/introduction.rst

     world-class database technology, ensuring that we can continue to scale as datasets get larger and larger.
     The maximum number of rows in a wormtable is
-    2^64 - 1 and the maximum file size is 255TB.
+    2^64 - 1 and the maximum file size is limited only by available storage.

 Portability
     Wormtable can be deployed on any Unix system supporting Berkeley DB, and